All Episodes

 Then the Clinton Foundation, a real Russia connection here.

-Twenty percent of America's uranium, the foundational material for nuclear weapons, goes off to Vladimir in Russia in exchange for millions kicked back to the Clinton Foundation.
+20% of America's uranium, the foundational material for nuclear weapons, goes off to Vladimir in Russia in exchange for millions kicked back to the Clinton Foundation.

-And of course, Comey probably violated the records act by releasing to the New York Times what he leaked.
+And of course, Comey probably violated the Records Act by releasing to the New York Times what he leaked.

-And Muller, of course, has more conflicts.
+And Mueller, of course, has more conflicts.

 You don't think that's a conflict?